Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/authentication-configuration.md

 Add the desired providers by selecting the provider type, set the display name and the description, and select the color for the logon button.
 In the _Config_ field, fill out the client ID, client secret, callback URL and other required information.

 Each provider can be enabled/disabled.
-Multiple instances of the same provider type, except __Custom__, is not supported.
+Multiple instances of the same provider type, except __Custom__, is not supported. '

+Each user must be connected to the desired and enabled identityprovider with the correct Account Id from the identityprovider.

+Azure AD supports guest accounts.
+To use this in Genus, the Token configuration for the authenticator app in the Azure Portal must include __upn__ as an optional claim enabled for __Externally authenticated__ and __Replace hash marks__.
+The Account Id for a guest user with mail@example.com as email, must be on the format _mail\_example.com\_EXT\_@genusas.onmicrosoft.com_ registered on the user's identityprovider connection.